spacotto/42-notes/Using Temporary Variables with Pointers to Save Values in C.md

 	return(0);
 }

+## Explanation
 1. Function Parameters:
 `ft_ultimate_div_mod` receives two pointers: int *a and int *b.
 These allow the function to modify the original variables in main().

-Temporary Variables:
+2. Temporary Variables:

-c
-Copia
-Modifica
 int tdiv = *a / *b;
 int tmod = *a % *b;

 We calculate the division and modulo results and store them temporarily.
 Why?
 Because once we change *a, we might lose the original value needed for the % operation.

-Overwriting the Original Values:
+3. Overwriting the Original Values:

-c
-Copia
-Modifica
 *a = tdiv;
 *b = tmod;

 Now that we’ve saved the results, we safely overwrite the original memory addresses pointed to by a and b.

+## Why?

+Without tdiv and tmod, if we did:

+*a = *a / *b;
+*b = *a % *b;
+// *a has already changed!

+Then the % operation would use the modified value of *a, not the original.
+This would give us the wrong result.